Browallia, (amethyst flower, bush violet)is hardy to zone 8A otherwise use as an annual.

 Though I've said the flowers are blue, in different varieties the shades can range across to a beautiful violet.

-Care of the Plant
+Care of Browallia

 Propagation

-Browallia is propagated from seed, but this is not recommended for the beginner, for the reasons stated earlier, that is, it is a tropical plant whose requirements both for care and for germination are not easily understood, and even less easily met by the northern gardener.
+It is a tropical plant whose requirements both for care and for germination are not easily understood, and even less easily met.

 If you protect them in this way, they will continue to flower in the colder months, and you can have beautiful flowers all through the winter!